~~~ Algo Trading: Pitfalls of Backtesting ~~~

 Out-of-sample data usage.
 When a strategy was trained or optimized with historical data, it is mandatory that the backtest uses a different data set.
 Otherwise, when testing with the very same data on which the strategy was optimized (in-sample data), the backtest is biased and its result way too optimistic and useless.
 This effect is called overfitting.
 The usual way to avoid overfitting bias and still use a representative data set for the backtest is walk forward analysis, which is supported by most serious backtest tools.

 Accuracy.
 Every broker or exchange has its own individual account parameter set, such as leverage, swaps or interest, commision, contract size, market hours, and symbols that are specific to any traded asset.
 Most of these parameters can largely affect the backtest result.
 A backtest can therefore not produce a 'general result', but must consider the very account that will be used for live trading.
-For this purpose, Zorro supports account-specific spreadsheets of asset parameters for usage in backtests.
+For this purpose, Zorro supports account-specific sets of asset parameters for usage in backtests.
 They can be either set up by the user, or are automatically loaded from the broker API (if available) and determine the individual account properties.

 Speed.
 Developing an algo trading strategy involves backtesting it all the time for determining the ideal algorithm to exploit the targeted market inefficiency.
 For this the backtest can't be fast enough.
 It makes a difference if a backtest needs a few seconds, as with Zorro, or 10 minutes, as with some trading platforms.
 Optimizing or training algorithms run backtests many thousand times for determining the best suited parameter set or for training machine learning models.
 And a final Reality Check (see below) even trains and optimizes several hundred times with different price curves.
 All this requires extremely speedy backtests.
 Which is the reason why Zorro uses a highly optimized backtest module and the fastest available language, C, for its algo trading scripts.